Guozheng-Ma/DA-in-visualRL/README.md

 > This repository is based on the paper [**"A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning"**](), authored by Guozheng Ma, [Zhen Wang](https://zhenwang.site/), [Zhecheng Yuan](), [Xueqian Wang](https://scholar.google.com/citations?user=h9dN_ykAAAAJ&hl=zh-CN), [Bo Yuan](https://scholar.google.com/citations?hl=zh-CN&user=FMiooBoAAAAJ) and [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=zh-CN).
 >
-> In this repository, we
+> In this repository, we conduct a systematic review of the previous work, focusing on how to obtain and leverage the augmented data in visual RL.
+> Also, we present a collection of existing papers on leveraging DA in visual RL scenarios.
+>
 >
 >>[:round_pushpin: **How to Augment the Data in Visual RL?**](#1)
 >>